nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.10.
 Viewing help

-Shows a summary of the commands as well as a link to this User Guide.
+This shows a summary of the commands as well as a link to this User Guide.

 Format: `help`